 How To Implement ReCaptcha Within Umbraco

-If everything has gone according to plan, then when you load your web page, you should be greeted with the Recaptcha form.
-If you're not too sure about using the Nuget feed and want to do it manually, then I'd recommend looking at this tutorial.
+If everything has gone according to plan, when you load your web page, you should be greeted with the Recaptcha form.
+If you're not keen on using a third-party package and want to integrate Captcha manually, I'd recommend starting here.
+Happy Coding 🤘